-We can’t stop watching it, and neither can you: the YouTube video of Auburn alum Chris Lowe jokingly indoctrinating hundreds of South Korean school children with Auburn football cheers and trivia by way of English language lessons has more than 20,000 25,000 30,000 views since it was posted* on Monday.
+We can’t stop watching it, and neither can you: the YouTube video of Auburn alum Chris Lowe jokingly indoctrinating hundreds of South Korean school children with Auburn football cheers and trivia via English language lessons has more than 20,000 25,000 30,000 views since it was posted* on Monday.

-For a Auburn-themed video without any football highlights or rap rock, that’s pretty viral.
+For an Auburn-themed video without any football highlights or rap rock, that’s pretty viral.

 In the video, Lowe leads an assembly of students in “Bodda Getta” and a call and response of “Auburn… Tigers.”

-We got in contact with Lowe, who is currently working towards a master’s degree from Auburn online, to find out how the video was pulled, what it’s like to be an Auburn fan so far away from the championship action, and if any of his students have gotten into Auburn football off-camera.
+We got in contact with Lowe, who is currently working online towards a master’s degree from Auburn, to find out how the video was pulled off, what it’s like to be an Auburn fan so far away from the championship action, and if any of his students have actually gotten into Auburn football off camera.

 TWER: What’s your Auburn story?